-With a research background in Human Geography, my movement practise is motivated by the co-generative relation between moving bodies and social space.
+I am a dance artist and performer based in Glasgow.
+My movement practice is motivated by the co-generative relation between moving bodies and social space.

-I have since studied at The Scottish School for Contemporary Dance, and at SMASH Berlin, a two month intensive training in experimental physical performance.
-My practise is motivated by a belief in the capacity of all moving bodies to radically produce their own surroundings and experience.
+I have studied at The Scottish School for Contemporary Dance, and at SMASH Berlin, an intensive training in experimental physical performance.
+My practice is motivated by a belief in the capacity of all moving bodies to radically affect their own experience.
 I am interested in working with others to form projects that work with this notion in varying contexts.

 Linder Sterling BOWER OF BLISS (Liverpool Biennale 2021)

 Linder Sterling's BOWER OF BLISS IMPROPER ARCHITECTURES (Kettles Yard 2020)